hyacin75/Neuron-Companion/README.md

 ## IMPORTANT NOTES

+* This is provided AS-IS, without warranty, and will absolutely blow up your receiver, computer, reference mic, and any other equipment you let it near.
+You have been warned, and I am not responsible.

+* Your basic REW settings needs to be what OCA describes in [the Neuron video](https://youtu.be/mwmUpjwUgSk) - I will not provide REW support, or basic Python environment support.
+If there is a problem with THIS SCRIPT, feel free to open an issue and I will try to look into it and address if possible, when and if I can.

 REQUIRES A PRO UPGRADE FOR REW!

 - It's not a lot of money relative to the high end gear we're calibrating here, and John does AMAZING work and provides insane amounts of free support!
 Let's [support him back](https://www.roomeqwizard.com/upgrades.html) if we're able!